sgutierrez8c54/codeserv/Blocks-Sample-TensorFlow-Object-Detection-Op-Mode.md

 <p align="center"><img src="https://github.com/FIRST-Tech-Challenge/WikiSupport/blob/master/tensorflow/images/tfodBoundaries.png" width="300"><br/>The "Left" and "Top" boundaries of a detection box when the image is in Portrait mode.<p>

-If you wanted to use your smartphone in Landscape mode, then make sure that your phone is in Landscape mode when the TensorFlow object detector is initialized.
+If you want to use your smartphone in Landscape mode, then make sure that your phone is in Landscape mode when the TensorFlow object detector is initialized.
+Landscape mode is preferable for this season's game since it offers a wider field of view so that all three minerals can fit in a single image.

 <p align="center"><img src="https://github.com/FIRST-Tech-Challenge/WikiSupport/blob/master/tensorflow/images/tfodLandscape.png" height="300"><br/>The system can also be run in Landscape mode.<p>